An Experimental Study of Noise Reduction in Wind Turbine Airfoils with Serrated Trailing Edges: Experimental Apparatus and Procedure

-\subsection{Anechoic wind tunnel}
+\subsection{Anechoic Wind Tunnel}

-The anechoic wind tunnel used in the experiment in this work is a small open-circuit wind tunnel located in the Fluid and Acoustic Engineering Laboratory at Beihang University, as shown in Fig.~\ref{tunnel}.
-The wind tunnel outlet has a circular shape with a diameter of 150 mm.
-Its maximum wind speed can reach 50 m/s.
-The relationship between wind speed and turbulence intensity at the center of the wind tunnel outlet is given in Table~\ref{velocity_turbulence}, indicating a low level of turbulence in the wind tunnel.
-In this study, noise and flow measurement experiments were conducted under three different wind speeds: V = 15 m/s, 25 m/s, and 35 m/s.
+The experiments were conducted in a small open-circuit anechoic low turbulence wind tunnel located at the Fluid and Acoustic Engineering Laboratory, Beihang University.
+The anechoic chamber has internal dimensions of $8.9\ \text{m} \times 6.8\ \text{m} \times 4.65\ \text{m}$, with a cutoff frequency of 200 Hz, ensuring minimal acoustic reflections during measurements.
+The wind tunnel, which extends from the outside of the chamber to its interior, features a circular outlet with a diameter of 150 mm and can achieve a maximum wind speed of 50 m/s.
+Table~\ref{velocity_turbulence} provides the characteristics of the turbulence measured using a hot wire anemometer at the center of the outlet, indicating a low intensity of the turbulence, which is critical for ensuring accurate flow and noise measurements in the enrironment of this work.
+The experiments were carried out at wind speeds of 15 m/s, 25 m/s, and 35 m/s, with noise and flow field measurements performed at each speed.

-Fig.~\ref{background_airfoil} shows the spectral comparison of background noise in the anechoic chamber without an airfoil and with an airfoil (NACA 634421) at wind velocities of V = 25.12 m/s and 35.45 m/s.
-At low frequencies, there is a significant difference of more than 10 dB between the noise without an airfoil and with an airfoil.
-At high frequencies, the noise difference is around 1-3 dB.
-This anechoic chamber is reliable for airfoil aeroacoustic experiments.
+Table~\ref{velocity_turbulence} shows the measured wind velocities and their corresponding turbulence intensities at the wind tunnel outlet.
+The turbulence intensity remains relatively low across all wind speeds, with values ranging from 0.036\% to 0.144\%.
+This indicates that the flow remains stable and well controlled, even at higher velocities, ensuring minimal turbulence interference.
+These low turbulence levels are particularly important for the experimental setup, as the study aims to investigate noise reduction under conditions of low inflow turbulence, which is critical for isolating the effects of trailing edge modifications on acoustic emissions.

+Fig.~\ref{background_airfoil} compares the sound pressure level of the sound pressure signal, denoted as \( L_p \), in the anechoic chamber with and without a NACA 63(4)-421 airfoil at wind speeds of 25.12 m/s and 35.45 m/s.
+The sound pressure level \( L_p(f) \) at a frequency \( f \) is derived from the sound pressure signal captured by a microphone and is calculated using the formula shown in Eq.~\ref{eq:lp}:

+where \( P(f) \) is the frequency domain representation of the sound pressure signal, obtained by applying the Fast Fourier Transform (FFT) to the time-domain signal \( p(t) \), measured by the microphone.
+Specifically, \( P(f) = \text{FFT}(p(t)) \), and the magnitude \( |P(f)| \) represents the amplitude of the sound pressure at frequency \( f \).
+The reference sound pressure \( p_0 \) is typically set to \( 20 \ \mu\text{Pa} \).
+The sound pressure level \( L_p(f) \), expressed in decibels (dB), is then calculated by comparing \( |P(f)| \) to \( p_0 \), using a logarithmic scale to reflect the human auditory system's sensitivity to sound.